theoboldalex/theoboldalex.github.io/content/posts/project_euler_in_vim.md

 ## Filtering the multiples of 3 and 5

-Ok, that out of the way we can now look to filter our range so that we only have the multiples of 3 and 5 that we wanted.
+Ok, that out of the way we can look to filter our range so that we only have the multiples of 3 and 5 that we wanted.
 This is where the substitute command comes in...

 ```vim